DanielleInkster/CV/README.md

 **VIPKID** (August 2017 - present)
 *Online ESL tutor*
 - Teaching students ages 3-15 English via online classroom.
-Teaching conversational and academic language, critical thinking and responding skills, conversational skills and non-verbal communication skills (intonation, body language, pitch, etc.) Assessing and reporting current attainment to parents and company.
+Teaching conversational and academic language, critical thinking and responding skills, conversational skills and non-verbal communication skills ( such as intonation and body language) Assessing and reporting current attainment to parents and company.

 **Borough of Newham** (September 2014 - July 2017)
 *Classroom Teacher and Music Lead*